canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 GO
 ```

 First, we created a `@StringToExecute` variable with the first part of the SELECT.
+We added `1 = 1` on the WHERE to easily add conditions prefixed in the next steps.

 Then, notice the two IF statements.
 We added the conditions to the WHERE clause depending on the parameter passed.